Vitis amurensis: Significance and use

 Amur grapes are widely used as an ornamental plant for vertical gardening.
 They are normally cultivated as far north as St. Petersburg in European Russia where they are planted.
 They are also widely crossed with other grape species (usually V. vinifera) to produce cold hardy, early ripening wine and dessert grapes for cold climates.

 They tolerate urban conditions (smoke, dust, gases).

 Amur grapes require about 700 mm of rain a year, so do not perform well in dry climates typical of many wine regions unless irrigated.
 They are well suited to wetter areas usually considered too cool and wet for grapes such as North West Europe, Northern Russia and the Pacific Northwest.
 They are relatively resistant to disease, ripen early and are evolved to a short growing season and have some partial resistance to phylloxera.

 They can be eaten raw when ripe and are sweet (acidic and bitter when not fully ripe) but are often made into wine, juice, jellies and jams and the leaves can be used in a salad.

 Amur grapes have a mild resistance to a few forms of mildew.
 Ripening capacity and growth rate of vines is very high, the annual growth is about 2.5 meters.
 Amur grape seedlings bloom at about the fifth year.
 The plant prefers loose acidic soil and cannot tolerate excessive lime.
 Amur grapes respond positively to the introduction of highly acidic peat.
 They fruit best in full sun.

-Some grape varieties resulting from crossing other species with Amur grapes are: 'Arctic', 'Buytur', 'Dawn of the North', 'Currants Michurin', 'Metal', 'Russian Concorde', 'North', 'Black North' and 'Kurinka Russkaja' etc. - cultivated at present in northern vineyards.
+Some grape varieties resulting from crossing other species with Amur grapes are: 'Arctic', 'Buytur', 'Zarya severa', 'Currants Michurin', 'Metal', 'Russian Concorde', 'North', 'Black North' and 'Kurinka Russkaja' etc. - cultivated at present in northern vineyards.